 Bring Me To Light: Embracing my Bipolar and Social Anxiety by Eleanor Segall describes her journey with mental illness, from pre-diagnosis through her work on recovery.
 It's written in clear, simple language, making it easy to understand for readers with no background knowledge of mental illness.
 She begins by talking about her Jewish heritage and … Continue reading Book Review: Bring Me To Light

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: paranoia Kind of like anxiety and depression, the word paranoia often gets tossed around fairly loosely in common parlance, but in a psychological/psychiatric sense it's far more significance.
-Google Dictionary defines paranoia as: "a mental condition characterized by delusions … Continue reading What is… paranoia
+This week's term: paranoia Kind of like anxiety and depression, the word paranoia often gets tossed around fairly loosely in common parlance, but in a psychological/psychiatric sense it has far more significance.
+Google Dictionary defines paranoia as: "a mental condition characterized by … Continue reading What is… paranoia

 People tend to fear the unknown.
 Psychosis is arguably the group of symptoms that the average person finds the most frightening when it comes to mental health problems.
 There is stigma associated with many/most/all mental health conditions, but psychosis kicks it up a notch.
 As a quick explanation, psychosis refers to a cluster of symptoms … Continue reading Why psychosis scares people